MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/manage-accounts-to-access-content.md

      This account is also used by pull-distribution points to obtain content from a source distribution point in a remote forest

--   **Package access account** – By default, Configuration Manager grants access to content on a distribution point to generic access accounts Users and Administrators.
-However, you can configure additional permissions to restrict access.
+-   **Package access account** – By default, Configuration Manager grants access to content on a distribution point to the built-in accounts named **Users** and **Administrators**.
+You can configure additional permissions to restrict access.

 -   **Multicast Connection Account** – Used for operating system deployments.